Definex-Java-Spring-Bootcampp/week-4-ipekcill/README.md

 - Swagger

 ### Features
+Environment-centric configuration was implemented.
+Each microservice has both application.yml and application-docker.yml files.
 All components have been Dockerized.
+Running it in a Docker environment ensures the application-docker.yml configurations are applied.
 #### Micro Services:

 - KredinBizde Service: